-The Group's investments in associates are accounted for using the equity method.
+The Group's investment in an associate is accounted for using the equity method.
 An associate is an entity in which the Group has significant influence, but not control, over the financial and operating policies.
 Significant influence is presumed to exist when the Group holds between 20% and 50% of the voting power of another entity.

-Under the equity method, the investments in associates are carried in the consolidated statement of financial position at cost plus post acquisition changes in the Group's share in net assets of the associates.
+Under the equity method, the investment in an associate is carried in the consolidated statement of financial position at cost plus post acquisition changes in the Group's share in net assets of the associate.
 Goodwill relating to an associate is included in the carrying amount of the investment and is neither amortized nor individually tested for impairment.

-The consolidated statement of comprehensive income reflects the share of the results of operations of the associates.
+The consolidated statement of comprehensive income reflects the share of the results of operations of the associate.
 Where there has been a change recognized directly in the equity of an associate, the Group recognizes its share of any changes and discloses this, when applicable, in the consolidated statement of changes in equity.
-Unrealized gains and losses resulting from transactions between the Group and the associates are eliminated to the extent of the interest in the associate.
+Unrealized gains and losses resulting from transactions between the Group and the associate is eliminated to the extent of the interest in the associate.

-The Group discontinues applying the equity method when their investments in associates are reduced to zero.
-Accordingly, additional losses are not recognized unless the Group has guaranteed certain obligations of the associates.
-When the associates subsequently report net income, the Group will resume applying the equity method but only after its share in that net income equals the share in net losses not recognized during the period the equity method was suspended.
+The Group discontinues applying the equity method when their investment in associate is reduced to zero.
+Accordingly, additional losses are not recognized unless the Group has guaranteed certain obligations of the associate.
+When the associate subsequently report net income, the Group will resume applying the equity method but only after its share in that net income equals the share in net losses not recognized during the period the equity method was suspended.

-The share in net losses of the associates is shown as "Share in net losses of associates" under "Other Income (Charges) - Net" in the consolidated statements of comprehensive income.
+The share in net loss of an associate is shown as "Share in net loss of an associate" under "Other Income (Charges) - Net" in the consolidated statements of comprehensive income.

-The financial statements of the associates are prepared for the same reporting period as the Group.
+The financial statements of the associate is prepared for the same reporting period as the Group.
 Where necessary, adjustments are made to bring the accounting policies in line with those of the Group.